-The little guy has been really lovin’ the math stuff that comes in our Mother Goose Time curriculum kits lately, so this week it’s all about creating math workboxes for little kids.
+The little guy has been really lovin’ the math stuff that comes in our preschool curriculum kits lately, so this week it’s all about creating math workboxes for little kids.

 As much as I’d love to be able to set up so-called centers, we just don’t have the space, so… This is of course the next best thing.